meteostat/dev/src/guide.md

 # Introduction

 Meteostat is one of the largest vendors of open weather and climate data.
 Access long-term time series of thousands of weather stations and integrate Meteostat data into your products, applications and workflows.
-Thanks to our free data policy, Meteostat is an ideal source for research and educational projects.
+Thanks to our open data policy, Meteostat is an ideal data source for research and educational projects.

 ::: tip Donation
 Help Meteostat provide free weather and climate data by donating via [PayPal](https://paypal.me/meteostat).